Neko3000/Calc24/README.md

 Cal24 is a 24 points game based on windows.</br>
 It delivers you 4 cards, and what you need to do is find the solution make them equal 24.

+## Statement
+This was a assignment project in Software-Engineering Class finished by myself.

 ## How to use
 <p align="center">
 <img src="https://github.com/Neko3000/Calc24/raw/master/description/p1.png" alt="screenshot">